-The first such draft was, in fact, to depart from Ayr for service on the Gallipoli Peninsula days after the arrival in Scotland of Private Targett's 'G' Company, on November 15.
+The first such draft was, in fact, to leave Ayr for service on the Gallipoli Peninsula days after the arrival in Scotland of Private Tibbo's 'G' Company, on November 15.

-This then had been the situation facing the new-comers: the new Regimental Depot had still been in the throes of its establishment when Private Targett and comrades-in-arms of 'G' Company were to arrive in Scotland on November 10 of 1915; thus, as related in a preceding paragraph, the new-comers were required to be quartered at Gailes, some sixteen kilometres further up the coast - but apparently sixty kilometres distant by road.
+This then had been the situation facing the new-comers: the new Regimental Depot had still been in the throes of its establishment at Ayr when Private Tibbo and his comrades-in-arms of 'G' Company were to arrive in Scotland on November 10 of 1915; thus, as related in an earlier paragraph, the new-comers were required to be quartered at Gailes, some sixteen kilometres further up the coast - but apparently more than sixty kilometres distant by road.